 For the portions of the program in the U.S. (all of the 2018 planned program), participants will need to provide confirmation that their U.S. insurance provides coverage for the activities and locations of the program.

 Tikaboo Valley, Nevada (nearest municipality is Alamo, Nevada), the WU campus in Salem, Oregon and Rochester, Minnesota (conference at the end)

 Prof. Chris Smith, Biology Department

 Earn 1.0 WU credits BIOL 355 (W): Research Immersion in Evolutionary Ecology.
 You must take and complete BIOL 349, Introduction To Research Immersion, during spring semester 2018.

 In 2018, the dates are Monday, May 21, 2018 through Friday, July 27, 2018.

 - Dates in Nevada: May 21 - June 4 (room and board/meals included)

 - Dates at WU: June 4 - July 21 (NO room and board/meals provided)

 - Students must also participate in the “Botany 2018” conference in Rochester, Minnesota sponsored by the Botanical Society of America from July 22 - 27.
-The flight to this conference (round trip from Portland, Oregon) IS included in the program fee paid to WU. (room included but meals are NOT provided)
+The flight to this conference (round trip from Portland, Oregon) IS NOT included in the program fee paid to WU (room included but meals are NOT provided).